10 Fundamental Cricket Skills You Should Know – Cricket Basics

 This is one for the fielders and the wicket keepers: Catches win matches while run outs are also an important part of the game.

 In these instances, there is really no substitute for practise.
 For throwing, get to the nets and aim at the stumps constantly.
 Catching drills can also take place at school or in your coaching sessions.
+You can also practice those hand eye coordination techniques that we mentioned earlier.

 Fundamental-Cricket-Skills